 “We wanted a one-stop, scalable cloud solution for reporting, monitoring, and executing backups worldwide,” according to Chris.

 The company needed flexibility in their approach to disaster recovery/business continuity, as well as efficient deduplication and data segmentation with backups to optimize short- and long-term storage; all while providing fast recovery and meeting business continuity SLAs.
 GameStop needed a provider with deep cloud expertise and a successful track record with their Fortune 500 peers.
 That’s when the company turned to Druva.

-Druva Cloud Platform at GameStop
+Druva Cloud Platform on AWS at GameStop

 GameStop had previously used Druva inSync for endpoint and cloud-app backup for a retail network in France.
 After a successful deployment, this expanded to Canada and across Europe, quickly becoming a global deployment.
 As the company began to tackle its corporate-wide transformation to the cloud, GameStop turned to Druva Phoenix.

 “What really excited us is that all aspects of Druva’s platform are distinctly cloud-native, unlike competitors who seem to have integrated the cloud as an afterthought,” said Chris.
 Druva Phoenix offers data availability and governance for GameStop’s enterprise infrastructure with a cloud-first approach—providing GameStop with high- performance, scalable backup, disaster recovery, archiving, and analytics to simplify data protection, improve visibility, and dramatically reduce the risk, cost, and effort of managing their complex information environment.